Printz v. United States: Subsequent developments

 The immediate effects of the ruling on the Brady Bill were negligible.
 The vast majority of local and state law enforcement officials supported the interim provisions and were happy to comply with the background checks.
 The issue ended with the completion of the federal background check database.
 However, Printz v.
 United States was an important ruling in support of States' rights and the New Federalism.

 Professor Ann Althouse has suggested that Printz applies to the U.S. government response to the September 11 attacks because "state and local government autonomy can exert pressure on the federal government to moderate its efforts and take care not to offend constitutional rights."

 In District of Columbia v.
-Heller (2008), the Court adopted the suggestion from Justice Thomas's concurrence that the Constitution grants individuals a personal right to own firearms.
+Heller (2008), the Court ruled that the Constitution protects an individual's personal right to own firearms.
+The Heller decision lead to the Supreme Court Case New York State Rifle & Pistol Association, Inc. v.
+Bruen (2022), where the Court ruled that the Second Amendment protects the right to carry a pistol in public.